 I wasn’t particularly attached to any of Rogue One’s characters, and perhaps that was because it rarely felt like their victories were hard-fought.
 In a story, your villains need to be stronger than your heroes for your heroes’ eventual success to mean something.
 For a film that tells the story about that first, significant rebel victory, I wasn’t thinking “Phew!
 That was tense!”, but rather, “Why didn’t they do this before?”

 If you’ve reached this point in my article, you’re likely thinking “God, what a nerd, why doesn’t he just shut up and go outside?”
-A fair comment, but I do think that what I’ve shared here are fair comments.
+A fair comment, but I do think that what I’ve shared here are reasonable observations.
 Rogue One had the chance to show a side of the Star Wars saga that has seldom been depicted – those moments where the Jedi aren’t coming to help and oblivion is at the door.
 Instead, Rogue One had a Jedi stand-in in the form of Donnie Yen’s Chirrut Imwe, a blind warrior who believes in the Force.
 We’re told that Imwe isn’t a Jedi, but he may as well be as the strength of his belief carries him successfully through fight after fight.
 He also never stops talking about the Force when on-screen, giving the impression that Rogue One isn’t quite the Jedi-less movie it was said to be.

 Of course, that issue comes down to my expectations of the film versus what the film actually was.
 Indeed, I don’t pretend that Chirrut’s characterisation counts as a flaw, but rather, I think it made for a less unique experience when Rogue One had the potential to deliver otherwise.